- Toggle Section About

 - Applicants may be asked to be interviewed by the program director or the Doctoral Program committee as a requirement for admission.

 Note: Official documents presented for admission or evaluation become part of the student's academic file and normally cannot be returned or copied for distribution.

-The application deadline for the residential program is January 31.
+The application deadline for both the residential and hybrid distance program is January 31.
 Students are generally admitted in the Fall semester only.
 Contact Graduate Admissions regarding exceptions to this policy.